sahilmalhotra0510/io/charts/charts.md

 ---
 ### Steps for Building React Widgets
 To build the React widgets locally you'll need a current version of [Node.js](https://nodejs.org) installed.

-Make sure that the `node` and `npm` commands are available in your systems path (you can test this via `node -v` and `npm -v` on the command line which should give you the respective version of these tools).
+Make sure that the `node` and `npm` commands are available in your systems path.
+You can test this by running `node -v` and `npm -v` on the command line.

+#### Install Node Version Manager

+Here are 2 options for installing node if the version commands above find nothing.

+[NPMjs.com](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) recommends installing a Node Version Manager like [nvm](https://github.com/nvm-sh/nvm) to avoid permission errors when you run npm packages globally.

+Or [Install node/npm](https://nodejs.org/en/download) locally.
+The installer includes the Node.js package manager (npm) within it, so you won't need to install npm separately.

-Open a terminal or VS Code:
+#### Open a terminal or use VS Code:

 A. You can right-click the repo folder and choose "New Terminal at Folder" on a Mac.